Originally Posted on May 1, 2012 by Zachery Thompson

 The first thing I wanted to find out was what Berea meant to them.
 It sounds very general, but I wanted to see what Berea College has done to change their individual lives.
 Most of the students felt Berea has helped shape them into the people they are today.
 It’s given them hope for an education they might not have otherwise received.
 The opportunity to meet people you wouldn’t normally come across in life was another common response.
 One particular response that stood out to me came from sophomore Marcus Plumlee.
 He said attending Berea meant having no regrets.
 Many students attend college for a few years, not knowing what they want to do in life and waste their (or someone else’s) money.
 He feels that students leave Berea with no regrets.
 I believe that speaks volumes about a college.
 Berea College gives students the opportunity to find out who they are and figure out what they want to study without wasting resources.
 Not a lot of people can say that about their college experience.

 I also wanted to find out how the students discovered Berea.
-One would think a college that offers free tuition to its students would be recognized more often among colleges.
+One would think a college that offers a no tuition scholarship to its students would be recognized more often among colleges.
 Not to say Berea isn’t being recognized throughout the country, I just think it isn’t being recognized enough.
 Some found Berea through friends, family, or their various travels.
 One student discovered Berea while travelling to West Virginia for his grandfather’s 90th birthday.
 Travis Jones, a senior art history/computer science double major, grew up in Mexico.
 While in West Virginia, he visited several art galleries.
 He came upon one painting that really stood out to him.
 He met the artist, and began an apprenticeship under him.
 The artist’s daughter was a student at Berea.
 Travis applied shortly after.
 With all the unique stories of how each student found out about Berea, I wanted to find out the biggest factors in their decisions to attend.

 When asked what their deciding factor in coming to Berea was, every single answer included the words “it’s free” in some form or another.
 The ability to graduate college debt free isn’t something many people can say.
 The small classrooms and tightly knit community also drew in several of the students.
 Some sought out Berea as an opportunity to leave home, while some chose to attend to stay close to home.
 Oh, and the campus-wide Humans vs. Zombies game is a plus, too.